Suumitjoshi/system-design-architecture-patterns-/README.md

-I am Suumit Joshi, a Solution Engineer with 17+ years of experience in .NET, Azure, Cyber Security and Python.
+I am Sumit Joshi, a Solution Engineer with 17+ years of experience in .NET, Azure, Cyber Security and Python.
 This project reflects my Arch, best practics, and design patterns learning journey and hands-on capabilities.

 WIP